 to create a proposal that will either be accepted or rejected.
 As such, HMC has two main tuning parameters: the numerical integration step size, $\epsilon$, and the total integration time, $T$.
 Given $T$, guidelines for tuning $\epsilon$ have been available for some time \cite[]{BePi2013}; however, the integration time itself, is notoriously difficult to tune \cite[e.g.][]{Neal2011}, with algorithm efficiency often dropping sharply following only slight changes from the optimum $T$ value, and usually exhibiting approximately cyclic behaviour as $T$ increases.

 The sensitivity is illustrated in the left panel of Figure \ref{fig.RosenSens}, in which HMC is applied to a modified Rosenbrock distribution (see Section \ref{sec.ToyTargets}) of dimension $d=40$.
-In the top half of this plot, the efficiency measure, which will be described in detail in Section \ref{sec.numExpts}, is given as a function of $\epsilon$ and the number of numerical integration steps, $L$.
-The bottom half of the panel shows the analogous plot for a modification of the HMC algorithm \cite[]{Mack1989,Neal2011}, which we will call \emph{blurred HMC} where at each iteration, the actual step-size is sampled (independently of all previous choices) uniformly from the interval $[0.8\epsilon,1.2\epsilon]$.
+In the top half of this plot, the efficiency (see \eqref{eqn.gen.eff} for a precise definition), is given as a function of $\epsilon$ and the number of numerical integration steps, $L$.
+The bottom half of the panel shows the analogous plot for a modification of the HMC algorithm \cite[]{Mack1989,Neal2011}, which we refer to as \emph{blurred HMC} where at each iteration, the actual step-size is sampled (independently of all previous choices) uniformly from the interval $[0.8\epsilon,1.2\epsilon]$.
 This step was designed to mitigate the near reducibility of HMC that can occur when $T$ is some rational multiple of the integration time required to return close to the starting point, but as is visible from the plots, it also makes the performance of the algorithm more robust to the choice of $T$, and, we have found, often leads to a slightly more efficient algorithm.